 Symptoms of Hyperemesis Gravidarum

 This condition usually starts in the first trimester of the pregnancy, coupled with the following warning symptoms.
 Given most of these look like normal pregnancy issues, they can be mistaken for morning sickness.
-The key is to pay attention to the severity of it.
+The key is to pay attention to its severity.

 - Severe vomiting induced by acute nausea

 - Yellowing of eyes and skin, a sign of oncoming jaundice

 Also note that if the frequency of vomits is more than four times a day, there is something definitely wrong.
 Excessive vomiting which leads to dizziness and dehydration should be looked into.
 Also, keep a tab on the weight.
 A weight loss of more than 5 kg is alarming and not a symptom of a healthy pregnancy.

 To put it simply, the following are the causes behind the condition: